 Small businesses in the U.S. carry a disproportionately large burden to employ American citizens than do large enterprises.
 According to the 2014 Annual Survey of Entrepreneurs, nearly 61 percent of all firms with paid employees have a staff of just 4 people or less.
 Additionally, since 1970, 55 percent of all existing American jobs have been supported by small business, and 61 percent of all net new jobs have been created in the small business sector.
 Unfortunately, many new businesses, particularly minority-owned businesses, struggle to access the affordable capital necessary to build a successful company.
 Additional federal resources are needed to improve capital access for small businesses.

 Policy Area 4:

 Access to federal capital is critical and extremely beneficial to state and local government and private sector investment in economic development projects.
 Access to capital is paramount to leveraging private capital as shown by dozens of creative federal programs aimed at encouraging private sector investment.
 Nonetheless, both the public and private sector have struggled with the use and engagement of federal resources due to the lack of predictability and reliability of the programs offered by the federal government.
-This uncertainty had hurt the implementation and long-term effectiveness of federal assistance, and Congress must act to eliminate investor uncertainty.
+Uncertainty has hurt the implementation and long-term effectiveness of federal assistance, and Congress must act to eliminate investor uncertainty.